yingguangx/docker/README.md

 ## License

-Phalcon Compose is open source software licensed under the MIT.<br>
+This swarm configuration is open source software licensed under the MIT.<br>
 See the [LICENSE.txt][:license:] file for more.<br>© 2016-2017 asskicker.cn

 [:release:]:   https://github.com/phalcon/phalcon-compose/releases